-In the First Level Voice and Speech Training, all of the sounds in American English are introduced and work is begun on eliminating regionalisms, and learning how to have clarity while not sounding phony.
+In the First Level of the Voice and Speech training, all of the sounds in American English are introduced and work is begun on eliminating regionalisms, and learning how to have clarity while not sounding phony.

-“I am happy to have Shane Ann’s expertise in my memory and to have the privilege of counting her good taste, good notes and good spirit among my influences.
+“I am happy to have Shane Ann’s expertise and voice and speech training in my memory and to have the privilege of counting her good taste, good notes and good spirit among my influences.
 I have employed her voice and speech training for everything from voice-over work to Max Frisch to television sitcoms and Broadway.”Maggie Lacey